Charleston's historic Sword Gate House sells, 11 years after it was first listed

 One of the oldest, largest and most historically significant homes in downtown Charleston was sold last week, capping years of attempts to land a buyer and fetching a record price for a South of Broad residence.

-The 17,142-square-foot Sword Gate House at Legare and Tradd streets changed hands for $10 million, according to country land records.
+The 17,142-square-foot Sword Gate House at Legare and Tradd streets changed hands for $10 million, according to county land records.

 Bear Lake Realty was formed by the late billionaire financier Michael Dingman, who died in October 2017 at age 86 at his main home in the Bahamas.